dhardi/pokebatlle/README.md

 ### Unfixed Bugs

-I had to use global Var one of my variables otherwise it will chash my code but i Know it not recommended.
+I had to use global Var one of my variables otherwise it will crash the game, i Know it not recommended to use Global variables.

 ## Deployment